 A hand (or stick) blender is comprised of a hand-grip and a removable dishwasher-safe shaft that houses a fast spinning star blade specifically designed for mushing stuff up.
 Get your digits round one of these and you’ll be whipping, chopping and dicing till the cows come home.
 And then you can blend them, too.

 Hand blenders are more convenient in many ways than the best blender of the traditional kind, as they let you blend soups and sauces while they are still in the cooking pot.
 If you need further blending and mixing inspiration we also have guides to the best portable blender – for smoothies on the go – the best stand mixers for all your dough-making needs and the best protein shake blenders for, yes, protein shakes.
 Not quite enough blender coverage for you?
-Relax: we also have a guide to the best Nutribullet wares – naturally, most of these are also blenders.
+Relax: we also have a guide to the best Nutribullet wares, including a number of blenders.

 The best hand blenders we've tried